joscoh/FantasyOrder/README.md

 2. Each person is assigned a random number from 6-10 with no overlap.
 These correspond to positions 6-10 in the draft.
 3. Each player flips a coin.
 If the coin is heads, their team 1 gets their chosen pick from spots 1-5 and their team 2 gets their chosen pick from spots 6-10.
 If the coin is tails, the opposite happens.

 If you want, you can run the code yourself with the command `python3 FantasyOrder.py` in a terminal.
+It prints the output, as well as printing to a file draft.txt.
 If you run it multiple times, you will see that it is randomized.

 After testing the code, I ran it once to generate a single permutation, and posted the results in the chat.